microsoft/purview-data-governance-masterclass/Lab-09 - Data Quality Management.md

 ![Suggest Rules](./assets/suggest_rules.jpg)

 **✨ Pro Tip:**
 Carefully review rules suggested by the Copilot and ensure that they are relevant to the data asset.
-Data quality scans are a compute intensive process and cost money, so you don't want to run unnecessary scans.
+Data quality scans are a compute intensive process and cost money (more on this in the pricing lab), so you don't want to run unnecessary scans.

 **✍️ Do in Purview:**
 Go ahead and create a couple of data quality rules using the instructions in the links above for each rule type.